 Single-wall connectors should be made of 24 gauge or heavier steel.
-Do not use galvanized connector; it cannot withstand the high temperatures that can be reached by smoke and exhaust gases, and may release toxic fumes does high heat.
-The connector may be 6" (152 mm) or 8" (100 pm) in diameter.
+Do not use galvanized connector; it cannot withstand the high temperatures that can be reached by smoke and exhaust gases, and may release toxic fumes under high heat.
+The connector may be 6" (152 mm) or 8" (203 mm) in diameter.

-A possible, do not pass the chimney connector through a combustible wall a ceiling.
-If passage through a combustible wall is unavoidable refer to the section on Wall Pass-Throughs.
+If possible, do not pass the chimney connector through a combustible wall or ceiling.
+If passage through a combustible wall is unavoidable, refer to the section on Wall Pass-Throughs.
 Do not pass the connector through an attic, a closet or similar concealed space.
 The whole connector should be exposed and accessible for inspection and cleaning.

 In horizontal runs of unshielded chimney connector, maintain a distance of 30" (762 mm) from the ceiling.
 Keep it as short and direct as possible, with no more than two 90° turns.
-Slope horizontal runs of connector upward 1/4" per foot (6mm per meter) going from the stove toward the chimney.
-The recommended maximum length of a horizontal run is 3' (1 m), and the total length should be no longer than 8' (2.4 m).
-In cathedral ceiling installations, extend the prefabricated chimney downward to within 8' (2.4 m) of the stove.
-This will help maintain a good draft by keeping the smoke warm, so that it rises readily.
+Slope horizontal runs of connector upward 1/4" per foot (6mm per meter) going nort the stove toward the chimney.
+The recommended maximum length of a horizontal run is 3' (1 m), and the total length storar being longer than 8' (2.4 m).
+In cathedral ceiling installations, extend the prefabricated chimney downward to within 8' (2.4 m) or the stove.
+This will help maintain a good draft by keeping the single warm, so that it rises readily.

-Wear gloves and protective eyewear when drilling, cutting or joining sections of chimney connector.
+Wear gloves and protective eyewear when drilling, cuting joining sections of chimney connector.